 When Using PCOIP URLs and a Pod with an Internal Gateway Configuration

-As described in Introduction to Horizon Cloud Pods in Microsoft Azure, a Horizon Cloud pod in Microsoft Azure can be configured with an internal gateway configuration, using Unified Access Gateway instances.
+As described in Your Horizon Cloud on Microsoft Azure Deployments, a Horizon Cloud pod in Microsoft Azure can be configured with an internal gateway configuration, using Unified Access Gateway instances.
 For the internal gateway type, even though HTML Access (Blast protocol) configures its external URL to be your provided FQDN, the PCOIP URL uses IP addresses instead.
 This behavior makes for a difference between the external gateway and internal gateway types with respect to PCOIP:

 - External gateway type: the PCOIP URL is set to the public IP of the external gateway configuration's load balancer resource.

 - Internal gateway type: the PCOIP URL first attempts to resolve your provided FQDN using DNS to an IP address, and then uses that as the PCOIP URL.
 If the PCOIP URL cannot resolve your provided FQDN, the PCOIP URL instead uses the private IP address of the internal gateway configuration's internal load balancer resource.